 Yes, this vegan chocolate chip banana bread can be nut-free if you are avoiding nuts.
 Use 1/3 cup (100ml) of vegetable oil or melted vegan butter instead and decrease the amount of soy milk from 1/2 cup to 1/4 cup (65ml), you’re all set!

-Can I use chocolate chunks instead for this vegan chocolate chip banana bread?
+Can I use chocolate chunks instead of chocolate chips?

 Yes, go for it!
 It is difficult to find vegan chocolate chips in some areas, thankfully I found one online in Japan which you can find here.
 I also found vegan chocolate chips on iHerb, which you can find here.

 If you are using chocolate chunks instead, chop up the chocolate in the size you would like them to be and throw in the batter just like chocolate chips.
-If the chocolate you are using is heatproof it will keep the shape in the oven but even if not it will still make a lovely loaf of vegan chocolate chip banana bread!
+If the chocolate you are using is heatproof it will keep the shape in the oven but even if not it will still make a lovely loaf of banana bread!

 Be careful when you are toasting a slice of it in your toaster though, as it can melt in the toaster and create a bad mess in it or the worst case, it can possibly break your toaster.
 See on the package if the chocolate or chocolate chips you are using is heatproof or not before toasting.